Haugaarden/VideoPresenter/README.md

 The project is made with Processing4.
 See documentation and download the IDE here: https://processing.org/

+To build the program you need to install **Video Library for Processing 4**.
+You can do that inside Processing: Sketch &#8594; Import Library &#8594; Manage Libraries

-The videos are from various sample video sites.
+The example videos are from various sample video sites.